Remote Learning and Catch Up Premium

-- In addition to the offer above, there will also continue to be bubbles of essential worker provision for children of those who are crucial to the front line services such as the NHS if we are directed to provide this provision by the Department for Education.
+In addition to the offer above, there may also continue to be bubbles of essential worker provision for children of those who are crucial to the front line services such as the NHS if we are directed to provide this provision by the Department for Education.

 Please note, that while everything possible will be done to maintain a high, consistent standard at all times, if a teacher is ill themselves, they will not be asked to continue this provision and so, where possible, other teaching staff would carry out this provision on their behalf.
 In accordance with government guidelines, and to encourage strong attendance for all children, we will not provide work for holidays, planned absence or non-COVID illness.